johno/pixyll/_posts/tumblr/2015-06-3-why-am-i-here.md

 layout:     post
 title:      Why am I here?
 date:       '2015-06-03T13:13:00-06:00'
-summary:     For someone who prefers words over math and literature over physics, the thought of learning to code was utterly scary...
+summary:     What would happen if the purpose of school [...] was so individuals could find their own particular gift, master it and change the world?
-categories: code
+categories: ed/tech learning
-author:     Guest writer
+author:     laura
 image:
 ---